Another area of ITIL where people generally get confused. Functions and processes.

 Let us say you are disgusted with the dirt lying on your car, and finally decide to clean it.
 You position your car in the driveway where ever convenient and hook the water pump to a water source.
 First, you rinse the car with water through the water pump.
 Apply shampoo manually.
 Rinse it again.
 And, dry it with a microfiber cloth.

 In this example, the outcome you want to achieve is a clean car.
 Your dirty car is the input for the process.
 Trigger for cleaning the car could be your spouse complaining about the condition of your car.
+And if you have a leather interior make sure to use the best leather conditioners.
 The process activities that you need to engage to achieve a clean car are – position car, connect pump to a water source, rinse, shampoo, rinse and dry.
 I counted 6 activities, rather, it’s 6 coordinated activities that are needed to achieve a clean car.
 You cannot do any of the activities out of sequence.
 This is a process.
 You have an input, an output and some activities in between.
 You can add a feedback mechanism, where your spouse can be asked to provide a rating between 1 and 5, and that will give you a pulse on what she feels about the quality of cleaning.
 You can take this input and improve your car cleaning efficiency the next time around.
 This is the beauty of a process in action.

 In the above example, the water pump spits out water.
 Yes, that is all it does.
 Does not matter whether you are rinsing the car the first time or the penultimate time.
 Its action is specific.
 Throw out water at a specific rate.
 This water pump is an illustration of a function.